browserengineering/book/book/styles.md

     # ...
 ```

-The browser stylesheet is the default for the whole web.
+The browser style sheet is the default for the whole web.
 But each web
 sites can also use CSS to set a consistent style for the whole site.
 To do that, the web site posts a CSS file and references it from each
 page using a `link` element: